 Medical Device Security

 Your medical devices were designed to save lives, not to be security masterpieces.
 The infusion pump from 2015 was tested for clinical safety but not for vulnerability to network attack.
-The ultrasound machine from 2012 runs Windows 7 with service packs, a configuration that modern security standards would flag as catastrophically out-of-date.
+The ultrasound machine from 2012 runs Windows 7 with service packs, a configuration that modern security standards flag as catastrophically out-of-date.
 The cardiac monitor has no built-in ability to receive security patches.
 These devices create network risks you don't fully control and can't easily mitigate through standard cybersecurity approaches.
 The challenge is that you need the clinical functionality these devices provide, you can't pause healthcare to implement perfect security, and most medical device manufacturers are years behind in security maturity.

 This is a constraint that separates healthcare security from IT security in other industries.
 In enterprise IT, you can often decommission old insecure systems and replace them with modern alternatives.
 In healthcare, a device is often clinically irreplaceable for the population you serve.
 It keeps working because patients depend on it.
 That clinical lock-in creates a specific security vulnerability: devices with known vulnerabilities that can't be patched become permanent fixtures in your network.
+According to Ponemon Institute research, 53% of connected medical devices in hospitals have known critical vulnerabilities, and the average healthcare organization has more than 26,000 network-connected devices.
+The FDA's 2023 guidance on cybersecurity in medical devices acknowledged this systemic problem by requiring premarket cybersecurity submissions for new devices, but that does nothing for the legacy equipment already in your facility.

 Device Inventory and Connectivity Assessment